Camel4/camel4/README.md

 # Cameron Snider

 ## About Me
-I am currently studying cyerbsecurity at Brigham Young University, where I also work a System Administrator.
+I am currently studying cybersecurity at Brigham Young University, where I also work a System Administrator.
 I love to learn about new things, and am constantly experimenting with my homelab.

 ## GitHub Purpose
 This repository serves as a platform to: